 , 笹百合, ささゆり, ササユリ, sasa-yuri

 , lit. 'dwarf-bamboo lily', is the native lily species Rakusan shows here.
-However, Rakusan apparently accidentally uses the name of a different native species in the title-caption, Goldband Lily, Lilium auratum
+However, the name Rakusan used in the title-caption is that of a different native species, Goldband Lily, Lilium auratum

 , 山百合, やまゆり, ヤマユリ, yama-yuri

 , lit. 'mountain lily'.
 However, since 'mountain' is also used to infer 'wild' as opposed to 'cultivated', it is possible that 'wild lily' is what Rakusan intended and the misidentification was accidental.